 Return to Stockholm or Arlanda with bus or train

 WHEN CAN I DO THIS?

-Departures on selected Mondays – Fridays during June – September.
-See calendar.
+Departures on selected dates during June – September.
+See booking calendar for available dates.

 Three nights at Udden guesthouse in the village Baggbron near Skinnskatteberg.
 Double/twin and single rooms are available.